 Try force-pushing your feature branch with

-master branch in the main Warehouse repository gets updated frequently
+main branch in the main Warehouse repository gets updated frequently

 as dependency upgrades are merged, so you will probably have to update your